friendlypenguin/ansible-techlab/README.md

 - Open a terminal that you use only for ansible-doc (see later) and one terminal that you use for ad hoc commands (see later) to check the result of your plays.
 - Copypaste all the filenames and other information from the labs to your playbooks.
 You will do much lesser mistakes.

-## Vagrant Setup
+## Vagrant Setup (Optional)
 You can do the labs with any server you'd like.
 An easy solution would be to use vagrant.
 For more information about vagrant search the webs.
-With the vagrant setup provided with this lab you have three local virtual machines based on kvm.
+With the vagrant setup provided with this lab you have three local CentOS virtual machines using kvm.

-WARNING: The following passwords are not secure and intended only to be used with local virtual machines.
+WARNING: The following passwords are not secure and intended only to be used with local virtual machines not reachable from outside of the virtualization host.

 ```
 control 192.168.122.50